What is data migration?

 When it comes to data migration, as per our industry experience, we have categorized migration scenarios into three categories:

-• Data migration from Legacy software’s to Teamcenter
+- Data migration from Legacy software to Teamcenter

-Before PLM software’s, companies were dependent on legacy systems such as ERP software’s, Customized web portals, or any other third party software to manage their data.
+Before PLM software, companies were dependent on legacy systems such as ERP software, Customized web portals, or any other third-party software to manage their data.
 When a new PLM system is implemented then data is migrated from a legacy system to the new PLM Teamcenter system.

-• Data migration from other PLM system to Teamcenter
+- Data migration from other PLM systems to Teamcenter

 Teamcenter is not the only PLM software available in the market.
-Companies also using other PLM software’s to manage their data.
-But functionality constraints, operating cost’s or incompatibility to incorporate with new technology, forces organizations to shift from existing PLM system to another.
+Companies also use other PLM software to manage their data.
+However, functionality constraints, operating costs, or incompatibility to incorporate with new technology, forces organizations to shift from existing PLM systems to another.
 In such scenarios, data migration is needed to transfer data from the existing PLM system to Teamcenter.

 If there is a simple change in the Teamcenter version, then generally there is no need for data migration.
-Teamcenter up-gradation process automatically takes care of data transformation.
-But in some scenarios, where two business units of the company using separate Teamcenter software’s with a separate data model and they are planning to move to unified one Teamcenter latest version for both business units, then in this situation, simple up-gradation will not work.
+Teamcenter’s up-gradation process automatically takes care of data transformation.
+But in some scenarios, where two business units of the company use separate Teamcenter software with a separate data model and they are planning to move to the unified Teamcenter latest version for both business units, then in this situation, simple up-gradation will not work.
 First data models will be merged and unified and then migrate data from both software into the unified new version.

 Teamcenter Data Migration Architecture

-Following figure shows simple 3 phase migration architecture
+The following figure shows a simple 3-phase migration architecture

 Existing System: After data identification and extraction methodology finalization, data is extracted from the existing system into the staging area.

-New System: New system is the system where is loaded from the staging area.
+New System: A new system is the system that is loaded from the staging area.
 You can develop custom utilities using ITK to load data into the new system.
 Teamcenter also provides OOTB functionalities to inject data into Teamcenter.

 Following are some of the general steps that are used while migrating the data.